Table of contents

 In addition, genetic mutations in three different genes called presenilin-1 and -2 and amyloid precursor protein (APP) also increase the risk of Alzheimer’s.
 These mutations are thought to cause only a small percentage of Alzheimer’s cases (1 percent or less).
-In Alzheimer’s patients, an amyloid precursor protein form called beta-amyloid 42 accumulates in toxic levels in the brain, producing clumps of plaques that add up between neurons, disrupting cell function.
+In Alzheimer’s patients, an amyloid precursor protein form called beta-amyloid 42 accumulates in toxic levels in the brain, producing clumps of amyloid plaques that add up between neurons, disrupting cell function.
 Ongoing research suggests that the genes mentioned above affect the production of various forms of beta-amyloid.

 Further risk factors are cardiovascular factors, such as hypertension, high homocysteine levels, high blood pressure, renal insufficiency, obesity, and diabetes mellitus.
 Some environmental factors such as exposure to toxic chemicals (which could lead to mutated genes) could increase the risk of developing the condition.